 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.

 As part of the registration process for our regular e-newsletter, we only collect your name and email address.
 We use Mailchimp to send out the newsletter, and your details will be held on Mailchimp’s servers in the USA.
-Mailchimp has signed up to the EU-US Privacy Shield, which is one of the approved international agreements for protecting the data of UK citizens (it uses what are called the Standard Contractual Clauses, and you can see them here).
+Our agreement with Mailchimp is based on one of the approved means of protecting the data of UK citizens (it uses what are called the Standard Contractual Clauses, and you can see them here).
 We only send you our newsletter with your consent.

 The email address that you submit will not be stored within this website’s own database or in any of our internal computer systems.
 We don't rent or trade email lists with other organisations and businesses.

 We gather statistics around newsletter opening and clicks using industry standard technologies to help us monitor and improve our newsletter.

 You can unsubscribe from our newsletter at any time of the day or night by clicking the unsubscribe link at the bottom of any of our newsletters.

 We keep very limited information about our individual donors (enough to enable us to thank them and to comply with money laundering obligations).
 We currently use Charities Aid Foundation to process donations.